nuvention-web/Team-J/README.md

 # Answerly - Team J
 - *docs* folder contains our product's website.
 - *Answerly* folder is our deliverable for Winter quarter.
 - *RateMyClass* folder is folder for our deliverable for Spring quarter.
+Week 2 Slice desinged page: main page, login page, course listing page.

 Test our Winter quarter product "Answerly" on http://answerly.herokuapp.com